 Document Certification

 Notaries authenticate documents by certifying their validity.
 They verify the authenticity of signatures on various documents like affidavits and contracts.
-Certification serves as a legal acknowledgment that a document is genuine and correctly executed, crucial for contractual agreements and legal proceedings.
+Certification serves as a legal acknowledgment that a document is genuine and correctly executed, which is crucial for contractual agreements and legal proceedings.

 Witnessing Signatures